Physicist91/resume/README.md

 1. cleaned data to create prompts and answers
 2. chunked and embedded data for RAG

+**Handler + dispatcher architecture**: use a [creational factory pattern](https://refactoring.guru/design-patterns/abstract-factory) to instantiate a handler implemented for that specific data type (post, article, code) and operation (cleaning, chunking, embedding).
+The handler follows the [strategy behavioral pattern](https://refactoring.guru/design-patterns/strategy).
+This allow us to process multiple types of data in a single streaming pipeline by leveraging polymorphism to isolate the logic for a given data type and operation.

 The streaming pipeline can be deployed to GCP and we can use either the freemium serverless version of Qdrant or Vertex AI Feature Store from GCP for the vector DB.